UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 ## CSS
 - CSS deals with mainly styling, like layouts, fonts, colors, backgrounds.
-- CSS evolved from being just a place to put styling parts in a separate file than the html file, but is becoming more like a programming language, in a way.
+- CSS evolved from being primarily a styling language, but is also becoming a bit more like a 'programming language', in a way.

 ## jsPsych
 - jspsych _uses_ Javascript code for a specific experimental purpose and the functions from this library need to be imported in the top op your html file before you can use them.